-We hope this guide has answered all of your questions about coffee ice cubes.
-Keeping these frozen treats in the freezer is incredibly convenient, allowing you to drink iced coffee at home without having to wait or sacrifice flavor.
+We hope this guide has addressed all of your questions about coffee ice cubes.
+Keeping these frozen treats in the freezer is wonderfully convenient, allowing you to drink iced coffee at home without having to wait or sacrifice flavor.
 Try brewing an extra cup of coffee in the morning and throwing it in the freezer.
 You’ll thank yourself later!

 Looking for more refreshing recipes?